Godzilla, King of the Monsters!: Italian re-release

 The decision by Cozzi to specifically add real footage of death and destruction from war-time film reels was intentional.
 He wanted to give such an old feature an "up-to-date and more violent look".
 While editing the film, Cozzi was aware that certain stock footage did not match the Godzilla footage, but he chose to proceed anyway, feeling that the "effect would have been stronger than the defects".
 Additional footage was recycled from The Train and The Day the Earth Caught Fire.
-As tributes, Cozzi added brief clips from The Beast from 20,000 Fathoms and Godzilla Raids Again, taken from his personal 16mm prints.
-He coined the term "Spectrorama 70" for advertising purposes, referring to the film's colorization and for a feeling of 70mm.
+As tributes, Cozzi added brief clips from The Beast from 20,000 Fathoms and Godzilla Raids Again, taken from his personal 16 mm prints.
+He coined the term "Spectrorama 70" for advertising purposes, referring to the film's colorization and for a feeling of 70 mm.
 Cozzi stated that it "helped to give a 'bigger' look to my Godzilla theatrical re-release advertising materials".

 For the soundtrack, Cozzi reprocessed the original 1956 soundtrack, turning it into a magnetic band eight-track stereophonic variation by adding new music and sound effects.
 Cozzi later added Sensurround effects and special giant loudspeakers to the theaters playing the film.
 Using the pseudonym "Magnetic System", Vince Tempera composed the film's additional score alongside Fabio Frizzi and Franco Bixio using his personal electric piano.
 Cozzi hired Tempera after he expressed interest in collaborating on a project.
 Tempera, a fan of Godzilla, immediately accepted.
 Cozzi selected synth music because he wanted the score to give his version of the film a "modern look" and have audiences see the difference between the new scenes and the originals.
 During the film's opening weekend, Tempera's additional score was released as a 45 rpm record (it was later released as a 33 rpm LP).